ARM-software/acle/main/acle.md

 *   Some SME instructions identify a slice of ZA using the sum of a 32-bit general-purpose register and an immediate offset.
-The intrinsics for these instructions have a 32-bit argument called `slice`, which is interpreted as follows:
+The intrinsics for these instructions have a 32-bit argument named `slice`, which is interpreted as follows:

     *   If the intrinsic also has a `vnum` argument, the ZA slice number is calculated by adding `vnum` to `slice`.
-Both `slice` and `vnum` can both be variable.
+Both `slice` and `vnum` can be variable.

     *   Otherwise, `slice` specifies the ZA slice number directly; that is, it represents the sum of the 32-bit register and the immediate